The-Nefarious-Developer/eclipse-ai-assistant/README.md

 #### 7. Enhanced Development Experience:
 - Enable faster learning for beginners or new team members.
 - Provide a smoother workflow for experienced developers needing quick solutions.

+## Getting Started

+1. Download and install **zJoule** in your Eclipse instance.

+2. Login using your SAP AI Core `Service Key`.

+3. Select the `resource group` and the `deployment` model you want to use.

 ## Reference